influxdata/influxdb-client-java/README.md

 This repository contains the reference JVM clients for the InfluxDB 2.0.
 Currently, Java, Reactive, Kotlin and Scala clients are implemented.

-**Note: This library is for use with InfluxDB 2.x.
-For connecting to InfluxDB 1.x instances, please use the [influxdb-java](https://github.com/influxdata/influxdb-java).**
+#### Note: Use this client library with InfluxDB 2.x and InfluxDB 1.8+.
+For connecting to InfluxDB 1.7 or earlier instances, use the [influxdb-java](https://github.com/influxdata/influxdb-java) client library.

 - [Features](#features)
 - [Documentation](#documentation)